PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 First, the spec defines a `flavor` macro as the value it got from OBS.
 Then it branches the spec depending on the `flavor` value.
 It sets a name suffix for the test flavor and defines a build conditional for easier further handling in the build and install sections.

-If you need an inspiration for your package, you can have a look at the following packages:
+If you need inspiration for your package, you can have a look at the following packages:

 `python39`, `libssh`, `python-pbr`, or `glibc`.